JoYMnk/scripts/README.md

-linux comandline
+linux comandline:
-wget -qO- eth0.me
+- wget -qO- eth0.me

 <!---
 JoYMnk/JoYMnk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.